cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 Cloudflare can issue notifications for two kinds of DDoS alerts:

-* **HTTP DDoS attack**: For HTTP attacks with a duration over 2 minutes that generate more than 2,000 requests per second.
+* **HTTP DDoS attack**: For HTTP attacks with a duration over two minutes that generate more than 2,000 requests per second.
-* **L3/L4 (network/transport layer) DDoS attack**: For Layer 3/4 attacks with a duration over 2 minutes that generate more than 20,000 packets per second.
+* **L3/L4 (network/transport layer) DDoS attack**: For Layer 3/4 attacks with a duration over two minutes that generate more than 20,000 packets per second.

 The available notifications depend on your Cloudflare plan and services: